 - Maintaining social norms and niceties with the people around you.
 (When someone says “hello,” they might feel ignored if you don’t return the greeting–they have no way of knowing you simply didn’t hear them).

 When hearing aids help you hear better–that is, after all, their primary function–they can also improve your overall performance at work.
 That’s certainly the case with the Sales Superstar, who is looking forward to hearing her customers with crystal clarity on the phone.

-The Sales Superstar is also taking advantage of some relatively recent improvements in hearing aid technology.
+The Sales Superstar is also taking advantage of some improvements in hearing aid technology.
 Her hearing aids can connect to her phone via Bluetooth.
 In the old days (okay, they aren’t that old), holding a handset up to your hearing aids could cause some unpleasant feedback.